Coko7/.dotfiles/README.md

     - [LXAppearance](https://github.com/lxde/lxappearance) to configure my GTK theme
     - [Qt5ct](https://github.com/desktop-app/qt5ct) for apps that use QT toolkit (KDE apps)

+## 🚀 Custom scripts

+To have a Linux experience customized to my liking, I rely on a lot of homemade scripts.
+If you are curious about them, you can take a look there:
+- [.config/scripts/](./.config/scripts): scripts intended to be used by other scripts or linked to keybinds
+- [.config/local/bin-sh/](./.config/local/bin-sh): custom bash scripts that I intend to invoke directly from the command line

 ## 🇽 X.Org Server system setup

 Before migrating to Wayland, I was using an X-server based config.